uDevel/widgetlab/README.md

             android:layout_width="wrap_content"
             android:layout_height="wrap_content"/>
 ```
 This gives you the default.
 There are many optional [configurations](https://github.com/uDevel/widgetlab/wiki/Configurations) available.
-This is recommeneded if you want to have unique animation; there are examples that you can modify from.
+This is recommended if you want to have unique animation; there are examples that you can modify from.

 ## Gradle: